-In line with the idea of a right posterior parietal contribution to disorders of body ownership, we further investigated whether neuromodulation of parietal areas might alter the illusion in a systematic way.
-Brain imaging studies in individuals with Xenomelia have reported altered neural processes in the superior and inferior parietal lobe (Hilti et al., 2013; McGeoch et al., 2011; Oddo-Sommerfeld et al., 2018).
-Limb misidentification due to righthemispheric damage has also been associated with parietal areas (Antoniello & Gottesman, 2017; Vallar & Ronchi, 2009).
-In line with this, neuromodulation through vestibular stimulation, which activates right parieto-insular areas (C. Lopez, Blanke, & Mast, 2012), has been shown to be helpful in Somatoparaphrenia (Rode et al., 1992) and consecutively also suggested as a therapeutic approach for Xenomelia ((Ramachandran & McGeoch, 2007); but see also (Bigna Lenggenhager, Hilti, Palla, Macauda, & Brugger, 2014)).
-Similarly, left anodal galvanic vestibular stimulation has been used to manipulate bodily ownership in healthy participants in a rubber hand illusion setup (Christophe Lopez, Lenggenhager, & Blanke, 2010).
+In line with the idea of a right posterior parietal involvement in disorders of body ownership, we further investigated whether neuromodulation of these parietal areas might alter the illusion in a systematic way.
+Brain imaging studies in individuals with Xenomelia have reported altered neural processes in the superior and inferior parietal lobe (Hilti et al., 2013; McGeoch et al., 2011; Oddo-Sommerfeld et al., 2018) at least partly overlapping with the network described by Gentile and colleagues (2013).
+Limb misidentification due to right-hemispheric damage has also been associated with parietal areas (Antoniello and Gottesman, 2017; Vallar and Ronchi, 2009).
+In line with this, neuromodulation through vestibular stimulation, which activates right parieto-insular areas (Lopez et al., 2012), has been shown to be helpful in Somatoparaphrenia (Rode et al., 1992) and consecutively also suggested as a therapeutic approach for Xenomelia ((Ramachandran and McGeoch, 2007); but see also (Lenggenhager et al., 2014)).
+Similarly, left anodal galvanic vestibular stimulation has been used to manipulate bodily ownership in healthy participants in a rubber hand illusion setup (Lopez et al., 2010).
 In a further, exploratory study, we used transcranial brain stimulation rather than indirect peripheral stimulation to alter activation of right parietal areas.
 We applied anodal and cathodal tDCS over the right superior parietal lobe normalised by a baseline sham stimulation.
 In line with previous literature we expected stimulation of right parietal networks to modulate body ownership.
+This hypothesis is further supported by two recent tDCS studies reporting a modulation of the drift measure of the RHI in case of anodal stimulation applied over the right temporo-parietal junction (and right premotor cortex (Convento et al., 2018) and a change in the onset time of the illusion, but not drift, during anodal stimulation over right posterior parietal cortex (PPC) respectively (Lira et al., 2018).
+These studies further reported significant, if slightly different, effects of anodal tDCS on perceived body ownership.